kezenator/adventofcode/README.md

     Rust itertools "chunks" for part two to split into groups of 3.
 Lost a good 15 minutes here.
     Eventually gave up and wrote an iterative loop.
+4. Big few days.
+Only getting back to this on the 9th December.
+    Really boring puzzle.
+But I guess it's the first one to test parsing skils.
+5. Really fun puzzle.
+I liked this one.
+Glad I got it correct on the first go with no errors.
+6. Yeah not really fun.
+Rust "windows" makes this easy.
+7. Interesting puzzle.
+I got tricked up a lot re-learning rust Rc and RefCell and where you need to clone the Rc and details like that.
+8. OK little puzzle.
+Just brute-forced it via two separate implementations to start with.
+Refactored into a shared algorithm afterwards - but don't think it's very readable.